Network-Wide, Sensor-Enhanced Dynamic Line Ratings

 FAQs

 The use of DLR in operations provides grid operators with more visibility into their system and more control over their grid.
-This includes continuous optimization by addressing thermal limits.
-DLR can be used in operations to address existing thermal constraints identified either by a transmission operator or by an interconnected generator experiencing curtailment.
-Grid Operators can use these ratings for day-of and day-ahead markets.
+Seamlessly integrated into the control room EMS, they optimize transmission by identifying the true thermal limits of overhead conductors.
+Grid operators can use these ratings in real-time and day-ahead markets and operations.

 When DLR technology is used in operations, historical line ratings can be analyzed to create probabilistic line ratings which can be available on a seasonal, monthly, or more granular level to inform the planning process.
 The additional data regarding the hourly / sub-hourly thermal rating that comes from DLR can help maximize the efficiency of transmission planning.